nathanmarz/storm/docs/FAQ.md

 ### Halp!
 I cannot see:

 * **my logs** Logs by default go to $STORM_HOME/logs.
 Check that you have write permissions to that directory.
-They are configured in the logback/cluster.xml (0.9) and log4j/*.properties in earlier versions.
+They are configured in log4j2/{cluster, worker}.xml.
 * **final JVM settings** Add the `-XX+PrintFlagsFinal` commandline option in the childopts (see the conf file)
 * **final Java system properties** Add `Properties props = System.getProperties(); props.list(System.out);` near where you build your topology.